ARTISTIC DIRECTOR/RESIDENT PRODUCER

 Natalia Duncan Macker

 A native of Knoxville, Tennessee, Natalia joined Off Square as a transplant from Los Angeles.
 Her career as a performer began at a young age when she traveled extensively across the United States and abroad dancing with a professional children's dance company.
 In Los Angeles, Natalia apprenticed under Marjo-Riikka Makela in the Michael Chekhov Technique at Chekhov Studio International.
-In addition to her work with Off Square, Natalia is an associate producer with Firefly: Theatre and Films, a bicoastal company producing theatre and film, a producer for Hole Dance Films, a program of Dancers' Workshop, and a performer with Contemporary Dance Wyoming.
+In addition to her work with Off Square, Natalia is an associate producer with Firefly: Theatre and Films, a bicoastal company producing theatre and film, and a local elected official, serving as Vice-Chair of the Teton County Board of Commissioners.

-Selected stage and film credits include; Mayella in To Kill a Mockingbird, Serita in Charlie's War (Christabel Productions), Juliet in Romeo and Juliet, Nina in The SeagullI, Carter in Uncommon Women and Others, Meredith in Five Women Wearing the Same DressI, and Helena in Midsummer Night's Dream.
+Selected stage and film credits include; Mayella in To Kill a Mockingbird, Serita in Charlie's War (Christabel Productions), Juliet in Romeo and Juliet, Nina in The SeagullI, Carter in Uncommon Women and Others, and Meredith in Five Women Wearing the Same Dress, and Helena in Midsummer Night's Dream.
+At Off Square, she has appeared several times in Thin Air Shakespeare, including as Kate in The Taming of the Shrew.

 Clare Payne Symmons